vsilaev/tascalate-async-await/README-NG.md

 ```
 As you see, suspendable methods are just like regular ones but with special annotation - `@suspendable`.
 You should follow regular rules about returning results from this methods, moreover - it's an error to call `return async(<value>)` inside these methods.
 The important thing about `@suspendable` methods is that they may be called only from `@async` methods or from other `@suspendable` methods.

-Performance-wise suspendable methods behaves the same as asynchronous task methods, so the question "which kind should be used" is justy a matter of orginizing and structuring your code .
+Performance-wise suspendable methods behaves the same as asynchronous task methods, so the question "which kind should be used" is just a matter of organizing and structuring your code .
 The recommended approach is to use asynchronous task methods when they are exposed to outside clients and suspendable ones for internal implementation details.
 However, the final decision is up to library user till s/he holds the rule that suspendable methods may be called only from asynchronous context (`@async` methods or other `@suspendable` methods) as stated above.

-Implemenation notes: technically suspendable methods are implemented as continuable methods that follow rules defined by [Tascalate JavaFlow](https://github.com/vsilaev/tascalate-javaflow) library, so you may use any continuable annotation that is supported by Tascalate JavaFlow, not only `@suspendable`.
+Implementation notes: technically suspendable methods are implemented as continuable methods that follow rules defined by [Tascalate JavaFlow](https://github.com/vsilaev/tascalate-javaflow) library, so you may use any continuable annotation that is supported by Tascalate JavaFlow, not only `@suspendable`.

 # Generators
 An async generator is a programming construct that produces a sequence of values asynchronously, allowing consumers to iterate over results as they become available without blocking.

 It enables:
-- *Asynchronous iteration* over data streams, where each value may require awaiting an asynchronous operation (I/O, network, timer, etc.).
+- **Asynchronous iteration** over data streams, where each value may require non-blocking awaiting an asynchronous operation (I/O, network, timer, etc.).
-- *Pull-based consumption*, where the caller requests the next value and the generator produces it on demand.
+- **Pull-based consumption**, where the caller requests the next value and the generator produces it on demand.
-- *Incremental production*, allowing the generator to pause between values and resume when iteration continues.
+- **Incremental production**, allowing the generator to pause between values and resume when iteration continues.
-- *Efficient streaming*, avoiding the need to buffer or compute the entire sequence before iteration.
+- **Efficient streaming**, avoiding the need to buffer or compute the entire sequence before iteration.

 Async generators are available in numerous programming languages, the most notable examples are ECMAScript async generators (`async function*`) and .NET’s `IAsyncEnumerable<T>`.
 Typically, async generators follow this pattern:
 - producer is an async function that defines an async generator.
 - values are produced using `yield` (or `emit` or whatever) within this function.
 - the consumer receives some kind of the async generator instance from the call to producer.
-- the consumer awaits each item as it is yielded, using some or another fomr of iteration and await for each item return.
+- the consumer awaits each item as it is yielded, using some or another form of iteration and await for each item return.

 Here is an example how it is done with Tascalate Async / Await:
 ```java